Understanding the Mental and Emotional Health Needs of LGBTQ Individuals

 Harmful words and verbal harassment are just the tip of the iceberg.
 According to HRC, LGBT youth are twice as likely as their straight peers to report being physically assaulted.
 Many report instances of feeling unsafe when alone or walking to their cars at night.
 This concern goes beyond the teenage years.

 As a result of this bullying and assault, it’s not uncommon to feel what is referred to as “toxic shame.”
-This is the act of hiding behind a screen of shame for being who you are, induced by unkind words and violent actions.
+This act of hiding behind a screen of shame for being who you are, is induced by unkind words and violent actions.
 It’s like a poison that can work its way through your psyche, making you feel worthless and unloved for just being who you are.

 It takes time and support from loved ones, friends, and LGBTQ therapist professionals to battle against these experiences.
 You can thrive in spite of them discovering strength, humanity, and talents along the way to leading an authentic life.

 Your Career May Be Affected

 Thankfully, workplaces are advancing to include greater acceptance of LGBTQ individuals like yourself.
 In 2010, only 69 percent of organizations had a non-discrimination policy that protected the LGBTQ community.
 Now, 97 percent have this policy in place.

-However, this doesn’t fully protect you from discrimination in the workplace, unfortunately.
-A Harvard survey of 489 LGBTQ adults showed that 57 percent have experienced offensive comments and slurs at work.
+However, this doesn’t adequately protect you from discrimination in the workplace, unfortunately.
+A Harvard survey of 489 LGBTQ adults showed that 57 percent had experienced offensive comments and slurs at work.